 This site is for would-be teachers of such a course.

 Importantly, this course was designed in connection with the pursuit of a graduate degree in English with a focus on Writing, Rhetoric, and Social Change.
-Writing studies/composition theory, social change, and rhetoric relate to legal writing in obvious and complex ways.
-(Ramsfield, J.; Berger, L.; Bacharach, R.).
-For instance, legal reading and writing often explores fundamental issues concerning access to justice.
+Writing Studies/composition theory, social change, and rhetoric relate to legal writing in both obvious and nuanced ways.
+The law necessarily explores fundamental issues concerning access to justice.
 To further articulate this focus the reading material and examples offered within this course, along with the background reading and references for instructors, focus on areas particularly relevant to the constantly evolving concept of social change.
-The case law focuses on issues of race, poverty, criminal convictions, immigration and free speech.
+The case law covered focuses on issues of race, poverty, criminal convictions, immigration, education, and free speech.
 You will see similar trends in the selected subject matter within all the sections of the course.